NATF260 Multi-Disciplinary Impact Assessment

 Basic knowledge within biology, ecology, nature- and forest management, environment and natural resources, economics, law and spatial planning

-The exam consists of two parts.
-A written assignment (counts 40 %) and a term paper (paper + presentation, counts 60 %).
+Portfolio asessment that consists of two parts.
+A take-home exam (counts 40 %) and a term paper (paper + presentation, counts 60 %).
 Both must be passed to pass the course.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)